Best business credit cards for startups

 Both limited companies and sole traders may be eligible to apply for a business credit card, but the requirements may vary depending on how long you have been in business.
 By establishing a limited company, you can create a legal distinction between your personal finances and your business finances.
 This can be beneficial in developing a positive business credit rating, which lenders use to determine your eligibility for borrowing.

-If your company is new, your credit history may be limited, leading to a potentially poor credit rating.
-This can create challenges for lenders in evaluating your creditworthiness, making it more challenging to obtain approval for a business credit card.
+If your company is new, your business credit history may be limited, leading to a potentially poor credit rating.
+This can make it difficult for lenders to evaluate your creditworthiness, making it more challenging for you to obtain approval for a business credit card.
 If you are approved, you may encounter higher interest rates than advertised, and your initial credit limit could be lower than expected.
 If your business is new, some lenders may also choose to look at your personal credit score to help them establish whether they are happy to let you borrow.
 If your credit score is good, they may be more willing to offer you a business credit card.

 You may also be required to sign a personal guarantee before you can qualify for the card.
 This means you will be personally responsible for any debt you accumulate on your business credit card.